Fallout: London: Development and release

-Doctor Who actors Colin Baker and Sylvester McCoy provide voice talent for two characters in the mod.
+The Doctor Who actors Colin Baker and Sylvester McCoy provide voice talent for two characters in the mod.

 Fallout: London had been in development since 2019.
 It has a main map around the same size as Fallout 4, with its five smaller hub areas combining to be roughly the same size as the Far Harbor DLC.
-In a 2024 interview with the BBC News Team FOLON's Dean Carter discussed the development of the mod and its origins.
+In a 2024 interview with BBC News, Team FOLON's Dean Carter discussed the development of the mod and its origins.
 He stated that while it started small, COVID-19 affected the world and, according to Carter, "we suddenly all found ourselves basically locked inside for two years with nothing to do so we decided let's make a game."
 Carter noted that the mod only had roughly 20 testers compared to 150 for Bethesda's Fallout 4, and that such a small sample size could not have covered the wide range of computers and situations where bugs could occur.
-He stated that the team is hard at work on continuing to patch the game.
+He stated that the team are hard at work on continuing to patch the game.
 Regarding support from Bethesda, Carter stated that there was "zero correspondence" from the company, but that Team FOLON did not expect any.
-The team have no plans for further Fallout mods after London, but instead hope to create an entirely new IP as an indie game studio.
+The team have no plans for further Fallout mods after London, but instead hope to create an entirely new intellectual property as an indie game studio.
 The team consisted of almost 100 modders and over 100 voice actors.
 The Russo-Ukrainian War took its toll on the team, with multiple members needing to suddenly abandon their positions.
 Horses and bicycles were planned, but ultimately cut due to bugs and other issues.

-The mod features full voice acting provided primarily by volunteers, but also features Doctor Who actors Colin Baker (the Sixth Doctor) and Sylvester McCoy (the Seventh Doctor).
-Former UK Speaker of the House of Commons John Bercow also appears as a robotic Speaker of the House.
-Voice actor Neil Newbon, who has provided the voice for Astarion from Baldur's Gate 3 and various voices in Resident Evil games, voices Barry the Boat.
+The mod features full voice acting provided primarily by volunteers, but also features the Doctor Who actors Colin Baker (the Sixth Doctor) and Sylvester McCoy (the Seventh Doctor).
+The former speaker of the House of Commons John Bercow also appears as a robotic Speaker of the House.
+The actor Neil Newbon, who has provided the voice for Astarion from Baldur's Gate 3 and various voices in Resident Evil games, voices Barry the Boat.
 Anna Demetriou, known for Sophia from a A Plague Tale: Requiem, also provides voices.
 Four hours of original music were created for the mod.